thejohnfreeman/project-template-cpp/README.md

 [cget]: https://github.com/pfultz2/cget
 [conan-center]: https://bintray.com/conan/conan-center

 Conan is much more capable than the basic C++ project requires.
+We make some choices to ease its use and minimize its configuration:

+- Recipe and sources in the same repository.
+You don't need or want to maintain a separate repository to package your own code.

+Conan's `package()` makes you install your exports (copy headers, static libraries, shared libraries).
+Hopefully we can reuse CMake's install.

+Conan's `package_info()` makes us redeclare our exports (include directory and libraries) so it can generate the right `CFLAGS` and `LDFLAGS` in different build systems.
+We need to generate this info from CMake.